CONTENTS

 people.
 Anything that we can do out of the box?

-some of the things that we’re trying to do as government.
-And most of them are
+things that we’re trying to do as government.
+And most of them are financially

 Those